Piranha91/NPC-Appearance-Copier/README.md

 Allows the user to change the appearance of an NPC(s) to that of other NPC(s) using the Settings tab.

+If the "donor" NPC's facegen is in a BSA, it MUST be extracted/unpacked so that the patcher can find and transfer it to the correct NPC.

 You can run this plugin every time you update your Synthesis.esp if you wish, or just run it once and rename the output to generate an "NPC X as NPC Y" patch.

 To select an NPC, click "Settings" and then on the orange "NPCs" text.
 Then click "+" to add an NPC for appearance swap.
 Select the NPC whose appearance you want to transfer ("Copy From"), and the NPC to whom this appearance should be assigned ("Copy To").